kaioh08/1800_DTC07/README.md

 ## General Info
 This browser based web application to ...

-Hi my name is Al. I am excited about this project because I love working in groups!
+* Hello, my name is Nicky.
+I'm excited about the project because I like to work on apps.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS